Product Documentation

 • thread_count is an integer value that sets the number of threads to use to prime the cache.
 It defaults to 4.
 Maximum is 255.

-• prime_cache is an array of names of data files that are to be read into cache in physical order, and an optional size indicating the maximum number of bytes to read into data cache for the file.
+• prime_cache is an array of names of data files that are to be read into the cache in physical order, and an optional size indicating the maximum number of bytes to read into data cache for the file.
 The file name is a string.
-The file name can include wildcards (such as *.dat).
-The wildcard does not recurse into subdirectories.
+The file name can include wildcard characters (for example, *.dat).
+The wildcard characterdoes not recurse into subdirectories.
 The size can include a suffix, such as kb, mb, gb, tb (for example, "1 gb").
 If size is not specified, the entire file is read into the data cache.

 • prime_index is an array of names of index files that are to be read into the index cache.
 Size and index have the same meaning as for prime_cache_by_key.